jittuu/jittuu.github.com/_posts/2012-01-12-Searching-when-user-finished-typing.markdown

 ![searching](http://i.imgur.com/27Sq4.png)

-My application have a search field.
+My application has a search field.

 I want to search with criteria just after user **stop** typing for 200ms like above image.
 And this is how I did it.